Micro Transport Protocol

-Micro Transport Protocol or μTP (sometimes also uTP) is an open UDP-based variant of the BitTorrent peer-to-peer file sharing protocol intended to mitigate poor latency and other congestion control problems found in conventional BitTorrent over TCP, while providing reliable, ordered delivery.
+Micro Transport Protocol (μTP, sometimes uTP) is an open User Datagram Protocol-based (UDP-based) variant of the BitTorrent peer-to-peer file-sharing protocol intended to mitigate poor latency and other congestion control problems found in conventional BitTorrent over Transmission Control Protocol (TCP), while providing reliable, ordered delivery.

-It was devised to automatically slow down the rate at which packets of data are transmitted between users of peer-to-peer file sharing torrents when it interferes with other applications.
-For example, the protocol should automatically allow the sharing of an DSL line between a BitTorrent application and a web browser.
+It was devised to automatically slow down the rate at which packets of data are transmitted between users of peer-to-peer file-sharing torrents when it interferes with other applications.
+For example, the protocol should automatically allow the sharing of a DSL line between a BitTorrent application and a web browser.

 Development

 μTP emerged from research at Internet2 on QoS and high-performance bulk transport, was adapted for use as a background transport protocol by Plicto, founded by Stanislav Shalunov and Ben Teitelbaum and later acquired by BitTorrent, Inc. in 2006, and further developed within its new owner.
 It was first introduced in the μTorrent 1.8.x beta branches, and publicized in the alpha builds of μTorrent 1.9.

 The implementation of μTP used in μTorrent was later separated into the "libutp" library and published under the MIT license.

 The first free software client to implement μTP was KTorrent 4.0. libtorrent implements μTP since version 0.16.0 and it is used in qBittorrent since 2.8.0.
 Tixati implements μTP since version 1.72.
 Vuze (formerly Azureus) implements μTP since version 4.6.0.0.
 Transmission implements μTP since version 2.30.